-This is the Call for Demonstrations for the University Booth at DATE 2020 in Grenoble, France!
+This is the Call for Demonstrations for the University Booth at DATE 2021 in !
 The University Booth fosters the transfer of academic work to industry.
 Prototypes are valuable demonstrators to express and compare the competitiveness of new EDA methodologies and hardware solutions.
-DATE 2020 features the University Booth in the exhibition hall of the conference venue.
-Universities and public research institutes are invited to submit their hardware platforms, prototype tools and pre-commercial results for DATE 2020 in
+DATE 2021 features the University Booth in the exhibition hall of the conference venue.
+Universities and public research institutes are invited to submit their hardware platforms, prototype tools and pre-commercial results for DATE 2021 in

 Software prototypes will be demonstrated on a desk with your own laptop or your own other equipment.